rickymoorhouse/track-school-guidance/planning-guide-for-primary-schools.md

     critical workers and vulnerable children not in reception or years 1 and 6
--   assume that the staffing model will be one teacher per group (or 2 teachers sharing the week if you have existing jobshares) - qualified teachers are qualified to teach any primary year group, including early years foundation stage (EYFS)
+-   assume that the staffing model will be one teacher per group (or 2 teachers sharing the week if you have existing job shares) - qualified teachers are qualified to teach any primary year group, including early years foundation stage (EYFS)
 -   if there are any shortages of teachers then teaching assistants can